etiennebr/rstdocs/OTB-Applications.rst

 Using the applications
 ----------------------

-Using the new framework is slightly more complex than launching a command-line tool.
+Using the new **OTB Applications** framework is slightly more complex than launching a command-line tool.
 This section describes all the ways to launch the new applications.
-Apart from the simplified access, which is similar to the former access to , you will need to know the application name and optionally the path where the applications plugins are stored.
-For applications shipped with , the name of each application can be found in chapter [chap:apprefdoc], page .
+Apart from the simplified access, which is similar to the former access to **OTB Applications** , you will need to know the application name and optionally the path where the applications plugins are stored.
+For applications shipped with **Orfeo Toolbox** , the name of each application can be found in chapter [chap:apprefdoc], page .

 Simplified use
 ~~~~~~~~~~~~~~

-All standard applications delivered in with comes with simplified
+All standard applications delivered in with **Orfeo Toolbox** comes with
-scripts in the system path, allowing to launch the command-line and
+simplified scripts in the system path, allowing to launch the
-graphical user interface versions of the application in the same simple
+command-line and graphical user interface versions of the application in
-way we used to launch the old applications.
-The command-line interface
+the same simple way we used to launch the old applications.
+The
-is prefixed by ``otbcli_``, while the Qt interface is prefixed by
+command-line interface is prefixed by ``otbcli_``, while the Qt
-``otbgui_``.
-For instance, calling ``otbcli_Convert`` will launch the
+interface is prefixed by ``otbgui_``.
+For instance, calling
-command-line interface of the **Convert** application, while
+``otbcli_Convert`` will launch the command-line interface of the
-``otbgui_Convert`` will launch its GUI.
+**Convert** application, while ``otbgui_Convert`` will launch its GUI.

 Passing arguments to the command-line version (prefixed by ``otbcli_``)
 is explained in next sub-section.